Graduate School Policies and Procedures

 ii.
 They may not serve as chairs or on committees without the approval of the Graduate School Dean

 3. Revocation of Membership

-The status of a regular, or special member of the graduate faculty may be revoked for cause by a two-thirds vote of the graduate faculty of the member's graduate program.
+The status of a Regular, or Special member of the graduate faculty may be revoked for cause by a two-thirds vote of the graduate faculty of the member's graduate program.
 This recommendation must then be approved by the Graduate Executive Committee.
 If necessary, a dean or provost may recommend temporary suspension of graduate status as an administrative or disciplinary action.
 In this situation, the graduate school dean, not the Graduate Executive Committee, approves.

 4. Conduct of Business

 The full membership of the graduate faculty meets when called, with reasonable notice, by the Chancellor, the Provost and Executive Vice Chancellor for Academic Affairs, the Graduate School Dean, the Graduate Executive Committee, the President of Faculty Assembly, or upon filing a petition with the Graduate School Dean, signed by 10% of the graduate faculty.
 The petition must set forth, in full, the reason for calling the meeting.

 If a full graduate faculty meeting is required, the members present at any meeting of the full Regular membership of the graduate faculty shall constitute a quorum.
 The meetings shall be chaired by the Graduate School Dean and conducted in accordance with Robert's Rules of Order, except that if a vote is called for, it shall be conducted in a manner that will allow all Regular members of the graduate faculty present to participate.